dxrkstarz/dxrkstarz.github.io/README.md

 @Asherlr23 - Head of UI/UX Design / Developer

 ## Disclaimer
 DXRK is intended for recreational purposes only.
 Users are responsible for adhering to their school's policies and guidelines.
+The games featured on this platform are not created or owned by DXRK; instead, they are sourced from various developers and publishers.
+DXRK acts solely as a platform to provide access to games.

 The website creators are not liable for any consequences resulting from the use of this platform in educational institutions.
+Any issues or concerns related to specific games should be directed to the respective developers or copyright holders.